abcnorio/diffinmeans/README.md

 ## TODO

 Rewrite the integration function used to work multi-threaded and speed up the calculations.
 Us `logSum` and some other commands to speed up the calculation of the integrals.
-Another alternative is to use the package Rmpfr is.
+Another alternative is to use the package Rmpfr.

 ## References